terra-money/docs/docs/migration/exchange-faq.md

 ### Are exchanges excluded from the whale cap?

 Exchanges cannot be excluded from the whale cap.
-The genesis of Terra 2.0 will be generated programmatically by each validator using on-chain, verifiable data, which means there's no way for them to verify individual balances of users on an exchange.
+The genesis of Terra 2.0 will be generated programmatically by each validator using on-chain, verifiable data, which means there's no way for them to verify individual user balances on an exchange.

 ### Is bonded LUNA included in the post-attack LUNA snapshot?